tornikegomareli/NGBCurrencyNET/README.md

 ![ExampleCode](https://media.giphy.com/media/W2p1C9gme1ExcyxyT6/giphy.gif)

+:+1: This PR looks great - it's ready to merge! :shipit:

 ##### There is three way to install NBGCurrencyNET
 * Download/Clone and just put dll in your project
 * Use Visual Studio Package Console